On Wednesday, November 18, NSLI-Y Interactive hosted the virtual event "International Education Week (IEW) Panel on Citizen Diplomacy."

-For International Education Week, NSLI-Y Interactive will host a panel of NSLI-Y alumni to share their NSLI-Y experiences, discuss what citizen diplomacy means to them, and how they engaged in citizen diplomacy on their NSLI-Y programs.
-This panel includes alumni from in-person summer programs and virtual summer intensive programs, in order to also discuss different avenues for cultural diplomacy, including the arts, community service, and virtual exchange.
+For International Education Week 2020, NSLI-Y Interactive hosted a panel of NSLI-Y alumni to share their NSLI-Y experiences, discuss what citizen diplomacy means to them, and tell how they engaged in citizen diplomacy on their NSLI-Y programs.
+This panel, which included alumni from in-person summer programs and virtual summer intensive programs, discussed different avenues for cultural diplomacy, including the arts, community service, and virtual exchange.

 Diana is an alumna of the NSLI-Y 2017 Summer Arabic program and the Kennedy-Lugar YES Abroad program in 2018–2019 in Morocco.
 She is a sophomore at the University of Illinois at Urbana Champaign, majoring in Mechanical Engineering and minoring in Middle Eastern Studies.
 She is from Chicago, IL, and she is interested in learning how engineering and science can be used in international contexts.